 —Ordinance in Relation to Religious Societies, City of Nauvoo, [Illinois] headquarters of The Church of Jesus Christ of Latter-day Saints, March 1, 1841

-One of our visitors today, Mohamed Elmogadad Elhassan Elidrisi, of the Idrisiyya Sophi Sect in Omdurman, had also prepared a written statement that he asked to be distributed to all of us.
-When bad things happen in the news involving extremist Muslims, it is not uncommon to hear people on social media or elsewhere wondering, if Islam is a religion of peace, why don’t more ordinary Muslims speak out in condemnation of extremist violence.
-Well, here is one.2 I hope to magnify his voice by sharing it with a few slight mechanical adjustments here.
+One of our visitors today, Mohamed Elmogadad Elhassan Elidrisi, of the Idrisiyya Sufi Sect in Omdurman, had also prepared a written statement that he asked to be distributed to all of us.
+When bad things happen in the news involving extremist Muslims, it is not uncommon to see people on social media or elsewhere wondering, if Islam is a religion of peace, why don’t more ordinary Muslims speak out in condemnation of extremist violence.
+Well, here is one.
+I hope to magnify his voice by sharing it here with a few slight mechanical adjustments.

 Brother Elidrisi writes that “Islam, with which the Prophet Muhammed was sent, from the start is a call for love, peace, equality, justice, and brotherhood.
 Thus it should by no means be a call for hatred, fanaticism, extremism, racism or violation of the rights of Muslims or non-Muslims.”
 He affirms that Islam values moderation and that Sufism is a call to live “in a way closest to that taught and practiced by Prophet Muhammed (Peace Be Upon Him).”
 After expressing hope that Sudan and America will be able “to build strong and sustainable brotherly relations,” he concludes saying, “I have to express my denial, condemnation and despising of all sorts of terrorism in all parts of the world….
 Islam wants peace, fraternity and security to prevail all through the world.
 We do hate all those who adopt the behavior of terrorism to attain their evil desires.
 Those who adopt this behavior and this policy are giving a dark and gloomy picture of their Islam; and true Islam is innocent of them.
 They are not true Muslims at all.
 They [go] against Islam.”